wesleycamargo/azure-docs.pt-br/articles/load-balancer/load-balancer-get-started-ilb-arm-pportal.md

 <properties
-   pageTitle="Introdução à criação de um balanceador de carga interno no Resource Manager usando o portal do Azure | Microsoft Azure" description="Saiba como criar um balanceador de carga interno no Resource Manager usando o portal do Azure" services="load-balancer" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Get started creating an Internal load balancer in Resource Manager using the Azure portal | Microsoft Azure" description="Learn how to create an Internal load balancer in Resource Manager using the Azure portal" services="load-balancer" documentationCenter="na" authors="sdwheeler"